 Evaluating conservation planning: elucidating the societal and governance factors behind effective conservation prioritisations

-As a member of the Grenyer lab, Emma's DPhil research will explore strategic approaches to biodiversity conservation.
+Though her DPhil research Emma is exploring strategic approaches to biodiversity conservation and approaches to evaluating the effectiveness of conservation interventions.
 Globally we are faced with an extinction crisis and resources for biodiversity conservation must be carefully targeted.
 When tasked with prioritising areas of land and sea for protection, conservation planners must consider a wide range of biological, economic and socio-political factors if a plan is to be effective.
-Systematic conservation planning (SCP) has gained popularity with policy makers worldwide, as a planning framework designed to provide transparency in value-laden decision making, and to bridge the 'knowledge-implementation divide'.
-This is in part due to the fact it allows decision makers to consider trade-offs between social, economic and biological objectives.
-However, there are few evaluations of the effect of SCP approaches on conservation planning globally.
+Systematic conservation planning has gained popularity with policy makers worldwide, as a planning framework designed to provide transparency in value-laden decision making, and to bridge the 'knowledge-implementation divide'.
+However, there are few evaluations of the effect of systematic conservation planning approaches on conservation planning globally.

 - McIntosh, E., Pressey, R.L., Lloyd, S., Smith, R. and Grenyer, R. (2017) The Impact of Systematic Conservation Planning.
 Annual Review of Environment and Resources, 42.